george-hawkins/micropython-notes/tools-filesystem-and-repl.md

     Using buffer-size of 32
     Connecting to /dev/ttyUSB0 (buffer-size 32)...

-However the `README` for `rshell` says that the default buffer size is 512.
+However, the `README` for `rshell` says that the default buffer size is 512.
 If I connect within `rshell` then it does use this buffer size:

     $ rshell
     > connect serial /dev/ttyUSB0